JeyDotC/JustJs/README.md

 1. State value needs to be transformed:
     * To a DOM subtree.
     * To an attribute value.
-2. We need to make an update responding to multiple subscriptions/state units.
+2. We need to respond to multiple subscriptions/state units.

 The structure of a side effect is this: